nickgillian/grt/README.md

 Please submit bugs to the [github bug tracker](https://github.com/nickgillian/grt/issues).

+##Contributions

+All contributions are welcome, there are several ways in which users can contribute to the toolkit:

+* improving the doxygen generated [API](http://nickgillian.com/grt/api/0.2.3) (by improving coverage and quality of the current documents in the existing code)
+* improving the higher-level documentation that can be found in the [wiki](https://github.com/nickgillian/grt/wiki)
+* adding new examples or tutorials, or improving the existing ones
+* adding new [unit tests](https://github.com/nickgillian/grt/tree/master/tests), to help ensure the quality of the current functions and catch potential bugs in the future

+Please submit [pull requests](https://help.github.com/articles/about-pull-requests/) for any contribution.

 ##GRT Floating Point Precision
 The GRT defaults to double precision floating point values.
 The precision of the toolkit is defined by the following **Float** typedef: